DigitalTibetan/DigitalTibetan/docs/tibetan_formatting_libreoffice_extension.md

 The Tibetan formatting LibreOffice Extension supports two tasks for Tibetan processing in LibreOffice:

+-   Automatic application of `rin chen spungs chad` ('snake head') ༑ insertion.
+Especially for longer texts this can save a _lot_ of time when formatting texts.
+See [`rin chen spungs shad` formatting](rinchen_spungsshad_rules) for the underlying rules.
 - Left/Right justification for (old) Windows computers.
 (Linux versions of LibreOffice don't need an extra tool, justification works as expected with Tibetan.
--   Automatic application of `rin chen spungs chad` ('snake head') ༑ insertion.
-Especially for longer texts this can save a _lot_ of time when formatting texts.
-See [Formatting Tibetan](tibetan_formatting.md) for the underlying formatting rules.

 ## Download and installation